brikis98/terraform-up-and-running-code/code/terraform/03-terraform-state/file-layout-example/stage/services/webserver-cluster/README.md

 * You must have [Terraform](https://www.terraform.io/) installed on your computer.
 * You must have an [Amazon Web Services (AWS) account](http://aws.amazon.com/).
-* You must deploy the MySQL database in [data-stores/mysql](../../data-stores/mysql) BEFORE deploying the templates in this folder.
+* You must deploy the MySQL database in [data-stores/mysql](../../data-stores/mysql) BEFORE deploying the configuration in this folder.

-Please note that this code was written for Terraform 0.8.x.
+Please note that this code was written for Terraform 0.12.x.

 ## Quick start